 You start with your brand image, which at its most basic level, means you make a cool logo and print some business cards on which to display and distribute said logo.

 Then you go ahead and figure out how to build a website (Google, Google, Google) or pay someone to do it for you.

 So now you have this awesome new site displaying all of your best college work.
-Surely, the brides-to-be in your area will begin flocking to your parents’ basement, cash in hand.
+Surely, the brides- and grooms-to-be in your area will begin beating down your door with stacks of cold hard cash.
 Right?

 So in the meantime, you start building your social media presence (this means Facebook, Instagram, Twitter, Pinterest, etc.).
-You also begin networking with other wedding professionals and trying your darndest to charm their socks off so that they’ll risk their professional reputations to recommend a newbie with little to no real world photo experience.
-This is easier said than done because there are a hundred other aspiring photographers in a 50-mile radius doing the exact same thing.
+You also begin networking with other wedding professionals and trying your damnedest to charm their socks off so that they’ll risk their professional reputations to recommend a newbie with little to no real world photo experience.
+This is easier said than done because there are approximately 4,000 other aspiring photographers in a 50-mile radius doing the exact same thing.

 And then, one day, you get a bite.

 It’s a wedding next August.
 Are you available?
 Uh, yeah, you’re available.
 In fact, you’ve got literally nothing else going on.

 You email back and forth a dozen times (this goes on for weeks because, let’s face it, not everyone is as

 desperate prompt, as you) answering questions and trying to set up a face-to-face meeting.
 Finally, you’re able to nail down a day and time and you meet your prospective clients at a local coffee shop.
 You’ve done your due diligence and your natural talent shines through in your portfolio, so after much deliberation, the jury returns a favorable verdict: they want to hire you for their wedding!

 Whew!
 Smooth sailing from here on out, right?